Elect Steve Ewing our Representative

 Lake Stevens City Council

-Steve has served since 2019 and has advocated for infrastructure improvements, public safety, and community development while ensuring fiscal responsibility with taxpayer dollars.
+Steve served 2019 to 2025 and has advocated for infrastructure improvements, public safety, and community development while ensuring fiscal responsibility with taxpayer dollars.
+Pretty much exactly what Olympia needs now.

 Snohomish County Health District Board